The 6 best curlers for short hair – rated and reviewed by our beauty experts

 Reasons to avoid

-Not only am I smitten with the design of this very stylish wand, I was also pretty impressed with the results too.
+Not only am I smitten with the design of this very stylish wand from Hershesons, I was also pretty impressed with its results, too.
 Styling at 150°C and holding hair around the tool for 10 seconds, I didn’t see much of a difference, but with hair held it a little tighter to the wand, it's a dream.
-Using this takes some time getting used to, so it's probably not the best for beginners, but once you master it, you're left with gorgeous loose, tousled, beachy waves that I just loved.
+Nailing your technique does take a little time, so it's probably not the best option for beginners, but once I'd mastered it I was left with gorgeous loose, tousled, beachy waves that I just loved.

-I’d recommend using it on clean hair with minimal product, as this is when I saw the most-effective results, and a little texture spray can go a long way in finishing the beachy look.
-However, if you're looking for slightly tighter curls, this might not be the one for you.
+I’d recommend using it on clean hair with minimal product, as this is when I saw the most effective results, but a little texture spray can go a long way in finishing the beachy look.
+However, if you're looking for something that'll create slightly tighter curls, this might not be the one for you.

 6. ghd Curve Thin Curl Wand